jsmlau/customer-support-qa-gpt/README.md

 ## Dataset
 Dataset
 The dataset used for training the customer support chatbot is the [Customer Support on Twitter dataset](https://www.kaggle.com/datasets/thoughtvector/customer-support-on-twitter).
-It provides a collection of customer support interactions on Twitter, which serves as the basis for training the chatbot to respond to user queries effectively.
+It provides a collection of customer support interactions on Twitter.

 ## Prerequisites
 OpenAI API key: You will need an OpenAI API key to access the GPT-3 model and make API calls.